 6. Identify Your Largest Expenses

 It’s important to track where all your money goes.
-When you look at the books, you might be surprised to see where the majority of it is going.
+By keeping up with your business’s bookkeeping, you might be surprised to see where the majority of it is going.
 Whatever your largest expenses are, try finding ways to reduce those costs, such as finding alternative suppliers or negotiating more favorable trade terms.

 7. Watch Your Operational Costs